• Home

 Discard the water, rinse the rice once more, and drain well.

-Stir in Rice and add Water.
+Add Rice and Water.
 If using Egyptian short grain rice, the ratio is 1:1, if using long grain the ratio is 1:2.

 Add Salt and bring to a boil over medium-high heat.
 Some of the water should have evaporated.